E-valuator: Reliable Agent Verifiers with Sequential Hypothesis Testing: Experiments

 We begin by analyzing the empirical false alarm rate achieved by \textit{e-valuator} and the competing baselines.
-Given a particular $\alpha$, the false alarm rate, i.e. the rate at which we flag successful (``null") trajectories as unsuccessful (``alternative"), should be no greater than $\alpha$.
+Given a particular user-specified $\alpha$, the false alarm rate, or the rate at which we flag successful (``null") trajectories as unsuccessful (``alternative"), should be no greater than $\alpha$.

-Both the $1/\alpha$ threshold (plug-in version of Proposition \ref{prop1}) and PAC threshold (Proposition \ref{prop3}) versions of \textit{e-valuator} empirically control the false alarm rate across all choices of $\alpha$ and all datasets (Figure \ref{fig:type1}, top).
-The raw verifier, which thresholds the raw scores $S_t$ at $\alpha$, sometimes achieves empirical false alarm rates less than the desired $\alpha$ (MedQA and MATH; see Appendix \ref{sec:more_results} for the latter) but not always (HotpotQA, for $\alpha > 0.4$).
-The calibrated verifier, which applies isotonic regression to the raw verifier scores $S_t$ and then uses the same threshold $\alpha$ on the recalibrated scores, does not achieve false alarm rates less than $\alpha$ either.
+E-valuator empirically controls the false alarm rate across all choices of $\alpha$ and all datasets (Figure \ref{fig:type1}, top).
+The raw verifier sometimes achieves empirical false alarm rates less than the desired $\alpha$ (MedQA) but not always (HotpotQA, for $\alpha > 0.4$).
+The calibrated verifier, which applies isotonic regression to the raw verifier scores $S_t$ and then uses the same threshold $c_\alpha = \alpha$ on the recalibrated scores, does not achieve false alarm rates less than $\alpha$ either.
 Although calibration procedures such as isotonic regression aim to achieve $\text{E}(Y|S) = S$, this property does not have any direct implications on the false alarm rate.
 Furthermore, even if this property held at each timestep, it does not allow us to reason about the false alarm rate in the sequential hypothesis setting (see Appendix \ref{sec:theory_appdx} for further discussion).
-In contrast, the Bonferroni test (Figure \ref{fig:type1}, orange) controls the false alarm rate for all $\alpha$, although even more conservatively than \textit{e-valuator} with a $1/\alpha$ threshold.

-We expect the $1/\alpha$ threshold and PAC thresholds to converge as the trajectory length increases, as the $1/\alpha$ threshold is designed to be valid for any density ratio process, whereas the PAC thresholds are calibrated to the observed null distribution.
-This expectation aligns with what we empirically observe.
-For instance, the average trajectory length in MedQA, which achieves a false alarm rate of 0.045 at $\alpha=0.5$ with a threshold of $1/\alpha$, is 2.4 steps.
-In comparison, the average trajectory length in HotpotQA, which achieves at false alarm rate of 0.21 at $\alpha=0.5$ with a threshold of $1/\alpha$, is 4.7 steps.
-Similar plots are available in Appendix \ref{sec:more_results} for the MATH and GSM8k datasets.
+Similarly, randomized Ville successfully controls the false alarm rate on one dataset (MedQA) but not others (HotpotQA, MATH).
+The false alarm rate violations are likely due to density ratio estimation error, as randomized Ville controls the false alarm rate only for exact test martingales, not necessarily approximate ones.
+The PAC verifier (an application of Algorithm \ref{alg:quantile} to the raw verifier scores) is indeed able to control the false alarm rate, as expected.
+However, it suffers in power, as we discuss below.